Algeria crisis triggers Libya, Egypt oil security review

 People who have worked at the In Amenas plant say it was heavily fortified, with security, controlled access and an army camp with hundreds of armed personnel between the accommodation and processing plant.

-Even in Egypt, thousands of kilometres away from In Amenas, the oil industry was feeling unnerved.
+Even in Egypt, thousands of kilometers away from In Amenas, the oil industry was feeling unnerved.

 "If there is a critical situation (in Egypt) we will take measures including staff evacuation.
 At the moment, everything is under control," a spokesman for Russian oil major LUKOIL said.